 You can read the full Indiana Court of Appeals decision here:

-Barsumian Law LLC is a full-service personal injury and medical malpractice law firm with offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
-Barsumian Law LLC and its injury lawyers handle cases arising from car accidents, truck accidents, motorcycle accidents, defective products, premise liability, nursing home negligence, and medical malpractice.
-You can reach Barsumian Law LLC by visiting its website at www.barsumianlaw.com or by calling (812) 490-0820.
+Barsumian Injury Law is a full-service personal injury and medical malpractice law firm with offices in Newburgh, Indiana, Evansville, Indiana and Fishers, Indiana, serving the greater Evansville and Indianapolis areas.
+Barsumian Injury Law and its injury lawyers handle cases arising from car accidents, truck accidents, motorcycle accidents, defective products, premise liability, nursing home negligence, and medical malpractice.
+You can reach Barsumian Injury Law by visiting its website at www.barsumianlaw.com or by calling (812) 490-0820.